RamV13/Infection/README.md

 - Note: all arrows in the graph are directed from coaches to students

 ### Performance
-- Disable assertion VM flag (-ea) for increased performance because class invariant checks (for total infection) can be expensive
+- Disable the assertion Java VM flag (-ea) for increased performance because class invariant checks (for total infection) can be expensive

 ### Design Choices
 ##### General